ellipse-software/url-shortener/README.md

 The names are `LINKS`, `REVERSE_LINKS` and `LIMITS`.
 Replace the generated IDs in the `wrangler.toml` file.

+## Contributing

+We are welcome to contributions.
+Please fork the repository and create a pull request.

+## Issues

+If you have a questio or there is a problem, please open an issue.

 ## License

 Project built with [shadcn/ui](https://ui.shadcn.com) and [Cloudflare](https://cloudflare.com) Workers and KV.